mixologee/tirvandor/homebrewery-files/shattered-oaths-homebrewery.md

 A longsword with a matte black blade that seems to devour light.
 Runes of death glow faintly purple along the fuller.
 The crossguard is wrapped in void-silk, and the pommel is carved from dark crystal.
 Whispers emanate from the blade in combat.

 **Lore:**
-Captain Malthus Voidcaller commissioned this blade after losing his family in the Dragon Crisis.
+Captain Malthus Voidcaller commissioned this blade after losing his family in the border conflicts.
 He made a pact with a death god's herald, channeling his grief into the weapon.
 Each soul it takes feeds the void within.

 **Mechanical Properties:**